 Educational Activities You Can Do at Home

-Celebrate Amphibian Week with an interactive online tour from the Smithsonian's National Zoo and Conservation Biology Institute.
 What is an amphibian?
 Why are they important?
-Explore these questions and more as you learn about the three groups of amphibians and what you can do to help conserve them.
+Explore these questions and more as you learn what you can do to help conserve amphibians.

-Target age: All grades.
-Available in English, Spanish, Arabic, Japanese, and Chinese.
+All ages; Available in English, Spanish, Arabic, Japanese and Chinese

 Animal Webcam Activities

 Check in with lions, elephants, giant pandas, naked mole-rats, cheetahs and black-footed ferrets.
 The downloadable activity packet helps kids learn about animal behavior and habitats.